JasonChen990513/Blockchain-Certified-Developer-Course-Tijarah/1_Introduction_to_Blockchain_Technology/4_Key_concepts_blocks_transaction_decentralised_network.md

 ### Transaction hash
 A unique identifier generated for each transaction that occurs on the network.
 It is a long string of characters and numbers that serves as a digital fingerprint for a specific transaction.
 The transaction hash is crucial for tracking and verifying transactions on the blockchain.
 ### Block No
+It is a unique identifier assigned to each block in the blockchain.
+Each block contains a collection of transactions and is linked to the previous block through a cryptographic hash, forming a chain of blocks.
+The block number helps organize and sequence the blocks within the blockchain.
 ### Wallet
+Wallet is a digital tool that allows users to store, manage, and interact with their cryptocurrencies.
+It doesn't actually "store" the cryptocurrencies themselves but securely stores the cryptographic keys (private and public keys) needed to access and manage the funds associated with a blockchain address.
 ### Gas
+Gas measures the computational work required to execute operations or smart contracts on a blockchain.
+When executing smart contracts, each operation within the contract consumes a specific amount of gas.
+More complex operations or computations require more gas.
+Gas serves as a mechanism to prevent abuse of network resources.
+Encourages efficient use of network resources.
 ### Block confirmation
+Process of validating and adding a block of transactions to the blockchain.
+When a new block is created and added to the blockchain, it undergoes a confirmation process to ensure that the transactions within the block are legitimate and secure.

 [Source](https://www.upgrad.com/blog/what-is-blockchain-transaction/)